Hidden Gem Education ✨📚💡

 Finds: Agatized corals, colored sea glass, sponge coral fossils, jasper

-Description: Known for its unique geological features and diverse ecosystem, Key West offers a treasure trove for rockhounds.
+Description: Known for its unique geological features and diverse ecosystem, Key West is a treasure trove for rockhounds seeking rare specimens.

 Location: Gulf Coast